-When any full-time employee reports for work in his/her regular shift and has not received written notification from the Appointing Authority or his/her designee by the previous workday not to report, he/she shall be assigned at least three (3) hours of work at any available job, or in the event that no work is available, he/she shall be paid three (3) hours straight-time at his/her regular hourly rate and released from duty no more than thirty (30) minutes after the report-in time.
+When any full-time employee reports for work in their regular shift and has not received written notification from the Appointing Authority or their designee by the previous workday not to report, they shall be assigned at least three (3) hours of work at any available job, or in the event that no work is available, they shall be paid three (3) hours straight-time at their regular hourly rate and released from duty no more than thirty (30) minutes after the report-in time.
 All written notices not to report shall be countersigned by the employee affected.
 Where written notice is provided, the written notice may direct employees not to report to work for multiple work days.
 This Section shall not apply in hazardous weather conditions as set forth in Section 30.12.